-Finding of Facts: The conclusions of a judge, jury, or administrative tribunal regarding the underlying facts of the case under consideration.
+Finding of Facts: The Finding of Facts are the conclusions of a judge, jury, or administrative tribunal regarding the underlying facts of the case under consideration.

-Due Process: The official and proper way of doing things in a legal case: the rule that a legal case must be done in a way that protects the rights of all the people involved.
+Due Process: Due Process refers to the official and proper way of doing things in a legal case: the rule that a legal case must be done in a way that protects the rights of all the people involved.